Manikantan16/Candidate-Registration-Form-using-Python-Tkinter/README.md

 Creating a student registration form using Python and Tkinter is a great project to help you learn about GUI development and handling user input.
 Tkinter is the standard GUI library in Python and provides a simple way to create windows, labels, buttons, text fields, and other interactive components.

-#####  Here's an overview of the steps involved in creating a student registration form using Python and Tkinter:
+###  Here's an overview of the steps involved in creating a student registration form using Python and Tkinter:
 ### 1. Setting up the environment
-  This project is developed in Vscode (python + tkinter GUI) and mySql as bakend
+  This project is developed in Vscode (python + tkinter GUI) and mySql as backend.

 ### 2. Designing the Registration Form Layout
   The registration form typically includes: